 Contact us to verify if you owe real tax debt and if we have assigned your debt to an outside collections agency at (802) 828-2518.

-During the 2016 filing season, the IRS saw an approximate 400 percent surge in phishing an malware incidents.
-Phishing attempts can look like a valid email, but have a link that takes you to a website designed to capture your personal information.
+Phishing attempts can look like a valid email, but the link takes you to a fake website designed to capture your personal information.
 The IRS has issued helpful guidance on phishing schemes.

-- IRS: Don't Take the Bait; Avoid Phishing and Malware to Protect Your Personal Data
+- Don't Take the Bait; Avoid Phishing and Malware to Protect Your Personal Data